Jarvis-Consulting-Group/jarvis_data_eng-En4zo/linux_sql/README.md

     The script first check the status of docker container, after that the shell script will switch case base to \
     create, start or stop the container base on the input command.
 - *host_info.sh:*
-  - The usage of host_info.sh is to collect hardware specification data and then inserts the data into psql instance.\
+  - The usage of host_info.sh is to collect hardware specification and then inserts the data into psql instance.\
     The script contains five input variables, psql_host, psql_port, db_name, psql_user, psql_password.\
     The script first check the numbers of the input arguments, then it collect the hardware information hostname,\
     cpu_number, cpu_architecture, cpu_model, cpu_mhz, l2_cache, timestamp, total_mem and insert the specification into\